A Brief History of Volatility Models

-We tend to think that, like the big bang, there was nothing before Black-Scholes (1973), but the root of modern quant finance, and option pricing in particular is actually dated back to 1900, when Louis Bachelier presented his thesis “The theory of speculation” (it sounds better in French).
-Bachelier’s option pricing model, which was used mainly for pricing options on French government bonds, exhibits great similarities to what we know today as Black-Scholes option pricing model.
+We tend to think that, like the big bang, there was nothing before Black-Scholes (1973), but the root of modern quant finance and option pricing, in particular, is actually dated back to 1900, when Louis Bachelier presented his thesis “The theory of speculation” (it sounds better in French).
+Bachelier’s option pricing model, which was used mainly for pricing options on French government bonds, exhibits great similarities to what we know today as the Black-Scholes option pricing model.
 Both use pretty similar price dynamic and probability assumptions, input parameters, and payoff.

-So why isn’t Bachelier model as widely used and known as B&S?
+So why isn’t the Bachelier model as widely used and known as B&S?

-Mainly because the original model was developed for a specific type of asset, its assumptions and underlying assets are unique in a sense that the option is on spreads (on a future contracts), rather than actual price.
+Mainly because the original model was developed for a specific type of asset, its assumptions and underlying assets are unique in the sense that the option is on spreads (on a future contract), rather than the actual price.

 Unlike fashions and trends, the Bachelier model did not become obsolete, and we will later see how it remains relevant even today, more than a 100 year later… (hint: think about the oil move during April 2020)